jgraham0325/land-register-api-docs/docs/api-documentation/V1.18/index.md

 <code>DELETE /files/{file ID}</code>

 Deletes a file from the system.
 Users can only delete files which their organisation uploaded.
 You cannot remove a file that's been linked to an entity.
-As soon as the file id is used as part of a create permit/reinstatement/FPN/inspection request then it is considered linked to that entity.
+For example as soon as the file id is used as part of a create request for permits/reinstatements/FPNs/inspections etc. or the file was uploaded against a work reference number it is considered linked to that entity.
 {: .govuk-body}

 #### History